-- General Obligation Bonds, Series of 2019 - issued January 9, 2019 | - \$10,750,000. - The bonds were assigned an Aa1 rating by Moody's Investor Services.
+- General Obligation Bonds, Series of 2019 - issued January 9, 2019 I - \$10,750,000. - The bonds were assigned an Aa1 rating by Moody's Investor Services.
 The bond proceeds are being used by the Township for the expansion of its administration building, capital improvements at Hickory Park and the Upland Farms Community Center and also by the Municipal Authority for various sewer system projects, including the acquisition of land for a drip field. - General Obligation Bonds, Series A of 2019 - issued September 5, 2019 - \$5,105,000 - The bonds were used entirely for a current refunding of the Township's General Obligation Bonds, Series of 2014.
 The 2014 Bonds were used by the Upper Uwchlan Township Municipal Authority for improvements to the Township's sewer system.
 Moody's Investor Services also assigned a rating of Aa1 to this issue.
 Their press release stated the following, "Upper Uwchlan Township's (Aa1) very strong financial position will persist in the near-to-mid term given its conservative budgeting practices, formal fund balance policy, and organic property tax revenue growth.
 While the Township's debt burden will increase in the near term, debt service will remain manageable.
 Additionally, the township's moderately sized tax base is expected to exhibit continued growth moving forward."

-The following is a comparison of the Township's total debt as of December 31, 2021 and 2020:
+The following is a comparison of the Township's total debt as of December 31, 2022 and 2021:

-2021 2020

-General Obligation Bonds, Series of 2019 \$ 10,235,000 \$10,425,000

-General Obligation Bonds, Series A of 2019 4,665,000 4,875,000
+2022 2021 General Obligation Bonds, Series of 2019 \$ 9,985,000 \$10,235,000 General Obligation Bonds, Series A of 2019 4,450,000 4,665,000 Total \$ 14,435,000 \$14,900,000

-Fulton Bank loan - Street Sweeper - 53,596

-Total \$ 14,900,000 \$15,353,956

-Of the total debt shown above, \$5,020,000 is reflected in the Capital Fund and \$9,880,000 is reflected in the Sewer Fund.
+Of the total debt shown above, \$4,800,000 is reflected in the Capital Fund and \$9,635,000 is reflected in the Sewer Fund.
 The Sewer Fund debt is all self-liquidating, and is used to improve sewer facilities and provide service to residents with failing septic systems.
 The Upper Uwchlan Township Municipal Authority has an Operations and Management Agreement with the Township that provides for semi-annual payments in the amount of the principal and interest payments on the related general obligation bonds.